zumasys/docs/site/docs/jbase/jbase/jbase-fundamentals/README.md

 INCLUDE JBC.h
 RESULT = “”
 OPEN “CUSTOMER” TO CUST THEN
     IF IOCTL(CUST,JBC_COMMAND_GETFILENAME,RESULT) THEN
         CRT RESULT
     END ELSE
         CRT “OH NO”
     END
 END ELSE
     CRT “Cannot open CUSTOMER file!”
     STOP
 END
 ```

-## User Defined Functions
+### User Defined Functions

-User defined functions are cataloged into the JBCDEV\_LIB directory.
-The FUNCTION statement is the first executable line of the function.
-Ideally, the function will have a RETURN value.
-Use DEFFUN in each program that will use the function.
+User defined functions are cataloged into the JBCDEV_LIB directory.
+The `FUNCTION` statement is the first executable line of the function.
+Ideally, the function will have a `RETURN` value.
+Use `DEFFUN` in each program that will use the function.

 ### User Defined Functions Example

 ```
 MYFUNC
-001 FUNCTION MYFUNC(A,B)
+FUNCTION MYFUNC(A,B)
-002 C = A * B
+C = A * B
-003 RETURN C
+RETURN C
-004 END
+END
 ```

 ```
 FUNC.TEST
-001 *TEST FUNCTION
+*TEST FUNCTION
-002 A = “”; B = “”
+A = “”; B = “”
-003 DEFFUN MYFUNC(A,B)
+DEFFUN MYFUNC(A,B)
-004 RES = MYFUNC(10,4)
+RES = MYFUNC(10,4)
-005 CRT RES
+CRT RES
-006 END
+END
 ```

-## EXECUTE or PERFORM
+### EXECUTE or PERFORM

 This statement pauses the currently executing program and Executes any operating system command, including other jBASE programs or commands.
 Clauses that may be used with the statement include:

-- CAPTURING - captures screen output
+- `CAPTURING` - captures screen output
-- RETURNING or SETTING - captures error messages
+- `RETURNING` or `SETTING` - captures error messages
-- PASSLIST - sends a list or dynamic array to executing program
+- `PASSLIST` - sends a list or dynamic array to executing program
-- RTNLIST - returns a list from executing program
+- `RTNLIST` - returns a list from executing program
-- PASSDATA - sends variable contents to executing program.
-Use COLLECTDATA to pick up variable
+- `PASSDATA` - sends variable contents to executing program.
+Use `COLLECTDATA` to pick up variable
-- RTNDATA - returns variable contents from executing program.
-Use RTNDATA statement to return data
+- `RTNDATA` - returns variable contents from executing program.
+Use `RTNDATA` statement to return data

-## jBC Code Optimization
+### jbc Code Optimization

-Involves the use of jprof, jcover and jkeyauto.
+Involves the use of `jprof`, `jcover` and `jkeyauto`.

 ### jprof

 Is a jBASE profiling tool, that gathers profiling information.
-The information is gathered by executing the program with the –JP option or setting JBCPROFILE=1.
+The information is gathered by executing the program with the `–JP` option or setting `JBCPROFILE=1`.
 The command would take the general form:

 ```
 Myprogram -JP